lukasmartinelli/pipecat/README.md

 ## Using pipecat

 `pipecat` provides message queues via UNIX pipes.
-The need arose when I started building messaging support into every utility in order to make it scalable.
+The need arose when I started building messaging support into utilities in order to make them scalable.
 I want to leave my programs the way they are without heavy dependencies and still be able to scale the process.

-In this example we will calculate the sum a sequence of numbers.
+In this example we will calculate the sum of a sequence of numbers.

 ### Connect the broker